nickfargo/state/src/state-expression.coffee.md

 **Priority 3:** Use keys and value types to infer implicit categorization.

-          category =
-            if eventTypes[ key ]? or typeof value is 'string' 'events'
+          if eventTypes[ key ]? or rxDelegatedEvent.test key category = 'events'
           else if guardActions[ key ]?
-              'guards'
+            category = 'guards'
           else if typeof value is 'function' or ( type = value?.type ) and
               ( type is 'state-bound-function' or
                 type is 'state-fixed-function' )
-              'methods'
+            category = 'methods'
-            else if value is NIL or isPlainObject value 'substates'
+          else if value is NIL or isPlainObject value category = 'substates'
+          else if typeof value is 'string'
+            category = 'events'

           if category?
             item = result[ category ] or = {}
             item[ key ] = value